Time warp

 [0, 1, 2, 1795594, 3, 4, 5, ...]

 Bitcoins DAA only adjusts difficulty once every 2016 blocks.
 Miners who begin a time warp attack cannot significantly affect difficulty for the first 2016-block epoch because both the first and last blocks in that epoch will need to have approximately accurate times.
-For the second epoch, miners can make it appear that the first block was mined two weeks in the past and the last block was mined at present, giving an average of about 20 minutes per block and causing the DAA to halve the difficulty.
+For the second epoch, miners can make it appear that the first block was mined four weeks in the past and the last block was mined at present, giving an average of about 20 minutes per block and causing the DAA to halve the difficulty.
 Miners will then by able to complete the next epoch twice as fast and yet make it seem like it took about 25 minutes per block, lowering difficulty further.
-They can repeat the attack indefinitely until they’re producing one block per second, the lower bound allowed by the MTP rule.
+They can repeat the attack indefinitely until they’re producing six blocks per second, the lower bound allowed by the MTP rule.

 Consequences